 Kenetrek also applied their exclusive 13-year-old K-Talon technology in manufacturing Extreme 400’s outsole, breathing a new breeze via a unique rubber texture distinguishable from Vibram.

 They offer extra grip and traction while being patterned with open treads to shred any soil, snow, or mud clumps, and in fact, great for rough uphill hikes.
 Yet, the K-Talon rubber is much softer than Vibram, thus takes less time to wear out.

-You don’t have to go as far as a stream, swamp or creek crossing to know that wet feet suck big time, even the smallest dew that leaks in when you are doing lawn mowing every morning are enough to kill.
-The best hunting boots, without saying, have to deliver outstanding waterproof properties.
+You don’t have to go as far as a stream, swamp, or creek crossing to know that wet feet suck big time, even the smallest dew that leaks in when you are doing lawn mowing every morning are enough to kill.
+The best hunting boot, without saying, has to deliver outstanding waterproof properties.

 In response, Kenetrek introduces their signature Wind-Tex membranes which focus on waterproofness, breathability, and quick dry-up process.

 Here’s an annoying fact: the membranes have a short lifespan and are breathable only at a minimum temperature of 15oC between the boots’ outside and inside.